tracystacktrace/StackEm/docs/Expanded Moon Textures/README.md

 ## `stackem.moon.json`

-Since version `0.3.4` the mod allows you to configure the moon textures in a such way it can even support cycles!
+Since version `0.3.4`, the mod allows you to configure the moon texture to support cycles!

-This is created as an experiment of Stack 'Em capabilities and allows me to think of possible ways to expand this mod
+This is created as an experiment of `Stack 'Em` capabilities and allows me to think of possible ways to expand this mod

 All configuration is located within `stackem.moon.json` file, which is located in the root directory of a texturepack (next to `pack.txt`)

-This is the example content of `stackem.moon.json`:
+This is a complete example content of `stackem.moon.json`:
 ```json
 {
 	"path": "textures/environment/moon_phases.png",